Huntonion/vending-machine-helper/README.md

 ![Architecture](https://github.com/Huntonion/vending-machine-helper/blob/main/pictures/VMHapp.png?raw=true)

 The available commands are:
-* INFO <SERIALS>, to retrive information about the products relative to the serials inserted.
-For instance `INFO SERIAL VM1 VM2`
+* INFO *serials*, to retrive information about the products relative to the serials inserted.
+For instance `INFO VM1 VM2`
-* CLEAR <SERIALS>, to set the local earnings to zero.
+* CLEAR *serials*, to set the local earnings to zero.
+Example: `CLEAR VM1 VM2`
 * REFILL, to refill all the machines.
 Unfortunately Vending Machine Helper does not support single machine refill yet.
 * QUIT, to quit.